NathanPhilliber/Junkbots/README.md

 Bridget Winn,
 Jerrick Fong

+Installation Instructions

+   MAC
+      Run the application.
+You may have to enable unknown developers in system preferences.

+   Windows
       To play, run the executable with the Junkbots_data folder in the same directory.